 The Governing Board believes the retention of high performing staff is based on relationships developed and benefits provided.
-The Governing Board wants to ensure its employees are provided with competitive benefits, raises and employee services, within the Schools financial parameters and responsibilities.
+The Governing Board wants to ensure its employees are provided with competitive benefits, raises and employee services, financial and within the Schools parameters responsibilities.
 Climate surveys will help identify employee satisfaction and areas in need as will the feedback tools in the NCEES process.
 Experience and research dictate that when the employees have a good benefits package and a positive working relationship with their supervisors the environment is conducive to effective teaching and learning and retention of desirable staff.

-All efforts will be made to reward high performing teachers and to provide them with ongoing professional development that helps them invest in the

-School as the School invests in the teacher.
+All efforts will be made to reward high performing teachers and to provide them with ongoing professional development that helps them invest in the School as the School invests in the teacher.

-2. Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.
+2. Provide a description of the relationship that will exist between the charter school employees and the school's board of directors.